 - Be consistent and precise.

 Avoid mispellings and case.
-Parameters in Analytics are case-sensitive, for this reason, we recommend using all lower-case, especially for source or medium.
+Parameters in Analytics are case-sensitive, for this reason, we recommend using all lower-case, especially for source and medium.
 Also, be careful about recycling your tagged links in their entirety.
-If you use the same link across a many campaigns it will be difficult, even impossible to compare amongst them.
+If you use the same link across a many campaigns it will be difficult, even impossible to compare them.

 - Use a shortening service for print or whenever the URL appears written out.